Guided trips in the Adirondacks require one major, rock-solid participant: the Guide!

 Scroll to the bottom for current job listings.

 The man, the myth, the legend!
 Pete is the guy who keeps it together, organizes it, plans it, schemes, dreams, and makes it happen; but most of all, pays for it!
 Pete grew up along the Hudson River, and he’s managed to work on it for over thirty years, thus avoiding the pitfalls of a real job.
 It’s all fun and games everyday running an outfitter, or so we assume.

 No last name needed.
-Bone is co-owner of Beaver Brook and takes care of many of the rafting duties and logistics.
+Bone is co-owner of Beaver Brook and is the General Manager at Gore Mountain.
+Make sure to contact him directly with any and all questions regarding winter, skiing and how the heck chairlifts stay in the air.
 Along with being an exceptional outdoorsman and guide, Bone plays a mean guitar and is one half of the world renowned duo BoneDoctor, #BoneDoctorworlddominationtour He is also one heck of a story teller.
 Ask him about the time he played harmonica at the opening ceremony of the 1980 Olympics.